 In the classroom, McManamen was on the Honor Roll all four years and was a member of National Honor Society.

-Personal: The son of Mike and Amy McManamen, Jason was born on May 8, 1994, in Powell, Wyo.
-He has one sister, Daniel, and one brother, Ryan.
+Personal: The son of Mike and Amy McManamen, Jason was born in Powell, Wyo.
+He has one sister, Danielle, and one brother, Ryan.
 Jason is majoring in business administration at Wyoming.
 He was also recruited by Montana, Montana State and Northern Colorado.